 A LoRa Server architecture consists of multiple components:

-The gateways are receiving data from the nodes and typically run an implementation of the packet-forwarder software.
+The gateways are receiving data from the devices and typically run an implementation of the packet-forwarder software.
 This software is responsible for the interface with the LoRa hardware on the gateway.

 The LoRa Gateway Bridge component is responsible for the communication with your gateway.
-It “transforms” the packet-forwarder UDP protocol into JSON over MQTT.
+It “transforms” the packet-forwarder UDP protocol into messages over MQTT.
 The advantages over directly working with the UDP protocol are: